 - Deleted Scene: According to The Simpsons 138th Episode Spectaular, there was supposed to be a scene where Homer's incompetence at the blackjack table gets James Bond captured by Blofeld.

 - The Gambling Addict: Marge

 - Genre Savvy: In the Deleted Scene, after losing to Blofeld, James Bond asked Blofeld to at least tell his Evil Plan.
 Blofeld said he'd not fall for that again.

 - Giftedly Bad: Homer is praised by the players at his Blackjack table, though only because he's so bad at it that he causes them all to win every time.
 The second his shift is over and he is replaced by someone else they all vamoose.

 - Hypocritical Humor: The Squeaky-Voiced Teen throwing Bart out of the casino for being underage.
 Bart calls him out on this, prompting the Teen to respond, "I'm not authorized to answer that."

-- Long Title: The actual title to this episode is: "$pringfield: Or, 'How I Learned to Stop Worrying and Love Legalized Gambling."
+- Long Title / Either/Or Title: The actual title to this episode is: "$pringfield: Or, 'How I Learned to Stop Worrying and Love Legalized Gambling."

-- Overly-Long Gag: Mr. Burns laughing at the memory of injuring an Irish bumper car worker.
+- Overly Long Gag: Mr. Burns laughing at the memory of injuring an Irish bumper car worker as a child.

 - Self-Serving Memory: Homer claims to have a photographic memory.
 His actual memory is, in a word, warped.